fagan2888/EC3389/README.md

 <b>How should I submit the homeworks?</b>

 Homeworks usually contain a programming section and a theoretical section.
 The programming section should be submitted in .ipynb form to baisihad@bc.edu by 8h30AM on their due date.
 The theoretical section should be submitted in person, at the beginning of class on the due date.
-Theoretical answers can be written by hand (if legible), or typed in a word processor or (preferrably) $\LaTeX$.
+Theoretical answers can be written by hand (if legible), or typed in a word processor or yet (and preferrably) Latex-compiled PDF.